 Immediately contact the Integrity Line.
-The unexplained fee should raise a red flag that the fee may be used to bribe a government official, or may constitute a prohibited facilitation payment.
-CenturyLink prohibits all bribery and facilitation payments, without exception.
+The unexplained fee should raise a red flag that the fee may be used to bribe a government official or may constitute a prohibited facilitation payment.
+Lumen prohibits all bribery and facilitation payments, without exception.
 We are required to evaluate any warning sign that could suggest an intent to bribe a government official or to make an improper payment.
-For additional information, consult CenturyLink's Anti-Corruption Policy or contact the Integrity Line.
-When dealing with government agencies that are customers, you should consult the Law Department or Corporate Ethics and Compliance to identify additional laws, regulations and procedures that you must follow, including those related to gifts, entertainment, accuracy in billing and limitations on contacts with government officials during active government procurements.
+For additional information, contact Lumen's Anti-Corruption Policy or contact the Integrity Line.